-- the pace of loan modifications;

-- · the timing and volume of nonperforming loan sales we make;

-- natural disasters;

-- servicer performance; and

-- · changes in home prices, unemployment levels and other macroeconomic conditions.
+- · the pace and effectiveness of loan modifications and other workouts; - · the timing and volume of nonperforming loan sales we make; - natural disasters: - servicer performance; and - changes in home prices, unemployment levels and other macroeconomic conditions.

-Certain higher-risk loan categories, such as Alt-A loans, loans with higher mark-to-market LTV ratios, and our 2005 through 2008 loan vintages, continue to exhibit higher than average delinquency rates and/or account for a higher share of our credit losses.
-Single-family loans originated in 2005 through 2008 constituted 5% of our single-family book of business as of December 31, 2018, but constituted 39% of our seriously delinquent single-family loans as of December 31, 2018 and drove 66% of our 2018 single-family credit losses.
+Certain higher-risk loan categories, such as Alt-A loans, loans with mark-to-market LTV ratios greater than 100%, and our 2005 through 2008 loan vintages, continue to exhibit higher than average delinquency rates and/or account for a higher share of our credit losses.
+Single-family loans originated in 2005 through 2008 constituted 4% of our single-family book of business as of December 31, 2019, but constituted 33% of our seriously delinquent single-family loans as of December 31, 2019 and drove 61% of our 2019 single-family credit losses.
 In addition, loans in certain judicial foreclosure states such as Florida, New Jersey and New York with historically long foreclosure timelines have exhibited higher than average delinquency rates and/or account for a higher share of our credit losses.

-The following table displays the serious delinquency rates for, and the percentage of our total seriously delinquent singlefamily conventional loans represented by, the specified loan categories.
-We also include information for our loans in California, as this state accounts for a large share of our single-family conventional guaranty book of business.
+The table below displays the serious delinquency rates for, and the percentage of our total seriously delinquent single-family conventional loans represented by, the specified loan categories.
+Percentage of book amounts present the unpaid principal balance of loans for each category divided by the unpaid principal balance of our total single-family conventional guaranty book of business.
+We also include information for our loans in California because the state accounts for a large share of our single-family conventional guaranty book of business.
 The reported categories are not mutually exclusive.